AdaptiveParticles/LibAPR/README.md

 * LibTIFF 5.0 or higher
 * SWIG 3.0.12 (optional, for generating Java wrappers)

+Opening hdf5 files in ParaView or HDFView requires additional installation of two libraries:
+* c-blosc 1.11.2 or higher
+* hdf5-blosc 1.1.0 or higher

 ## Building

 The repository requires sub-modules, so the repository needs to be cloned recursively: